Joaosantos19/Field_Work_Lab_Unibo/README.md

 # Fild_Work_Lab_Unibo

-This was a Churn project of the Fild Work Lab class in my master of Data Science &amp; Business Analytics at BBS-Unibo
+This was a Churn project of the Field Work Lab class in my master of Data Science &amp; Business Analytics at BBS-Unibo

-Overall, data give a full picture of the company's entire customer base as of 2015.
+Data give a full picture of the company's entire customer base as of 2015.
-This is to say that we are able to observe all clients with an active contract in 2015 end their complete contracts history until 2020.
+This is to say that we can observe all clients with an active contract in 2015 end their complete contracts history until 2020.

 **CLIENT**

-Dataset containing anagraphical information on the clients as of december 2020
+<i>Dataset containing anagraphical information on the clients as of december 2020</i>

 - COD_TIPO_PERSONA: Client Type
 - ANZIANITA_ATTIVA: active seniority of the client
 - NUMERO_SINISTRI: overall number of accidents